Preparing for Senior Year

+- Take a class.
 Night, weekend and online courses provide flexible learning opportunities to take classes that can build upon or round out your skill set.

-- Consider which degree(s) most interest you.
+- Consider which degrees interest you.

 - Develop a list of schools that interest you and do further research.
 Visit them if possible.

 - Determine tuition, living and other costs associated with each of the schools you're considering.

 - Learn about each school's assistantship/fellowship opportunities and how to apply.